MaloLM/whisper-3-large-speach-to-text/README.md

 #### Switch from v3 to v3-turbo

-In the whisper.py file, replace `self.model_id` by `"openai/whisper-large-v3-turbo"`.
+In the whisper.py file, replace atribute `self.model_id` with the value `"openai/whisper-large-v3-turbo"`.

 ## How to use

 > `python main.py /inputs_directory output_directory language`